 Mar.
 17, 2020: Coronavirus now present in all 50 states

-It was West Virginia was the last state to have no cases, now reported its first case.
+West Virginia was the last state to have no cases and has reported its first case.
 It also means that the disease is present in all 50 states.
 North California ordered “shelter in place” for six counties in the San Francisco area for three weeks.
 It means people are to remain in their homes.
-They are to follow it unless they leave their house for important reasons or exercising outdoors.
+They are to follow it unless they leave their house for important reasons or exercise outdoors.

 Mar.
 20, 2020: New York City declared as US outbreak epicenter

-New York City reported more than 15,000 positive cases of COVID-19.
-It also accounted for almost half of the infections in the US.
-New York City Mayor Bill de Blasio warned that the outbreak would worsen as the supplies decline.
+New York City reported more than 15,000 positive cases of COVID-19, accounting for almost half of the infections in the US.
+Mayor Bill de Blasio warned that the outbreak would worsen as supplies declined.

 Mar.
 26, 2020: US leads the world in COVID-19 cases